awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 You need to know how to write your own policy for the topic because the Amazon SNS `AddPermission` action doesn't let you specify a protocol restriction when granting someone access to your topic\.
 In this case, you would write your own policy, and then use the `SetTopicAttributes` action to set the topic's `Policy` attribute to your new policy\.

-The following example of a full policy gives the AWS account ID 1111\-2222\-3333 the ability to subscribe to notifications from a topic\.
+The following example of a full policy grants the AWS account ID 1111\-2222\-3333 the ability to subscribe to notifications from a topic\.

 ```
 {